shivannis/xandr-docs-public/xandr-docs/articles/curate/ad-viewability-description-of-methodology-dom.md

 #### Quality improvement

-A continuous process allows Xandr to constantly improve its measurement.
+A continuous process allows Microsoft Advertising to constantly improve its measurement.
 Feedback from the production team is shared with the engineering team.
 If necessary, the script is updated, and new tests are added.

 ### List of tests